What is the Inventory Conversion Period?

 - = 3 million / 0.03 million = 100 days

-It can be reduced by adopting incentives to employees for faster production or by just in time approach for inventory.
+One can reduce it by adopting incentives to employees for faster production or just a time approach for inventory.

 How to Interpret?

-The inventory conversion period can be interpreted as determining the number of days the inventory can be converted into sales to assess the average cash cycle involved in inventory and to manage it better if possible.
+We can interpret the inventory conversion period as determining the number of days one can convert the inventory into sales to assess the average cash cycle and manage it better.

-It helps the organization in better inventory and purchase management and to decide whether inventory to be purchased or manufactured.
+It helps the organization better inventory and purchase management and decides whether inventory is to be purchased or manufactured.
 And to determine the need for more investment and the return on the same.

-- While calculating this period, it is assumed that all items are either purchased or manufactured in the company.
-If the company goes for outsourcing production, the whole inventory management and conversion period can be controlled and reduced drastically.
+- While calculating this period assumes that all items are purchased or manufactured in the company.
+Therefore, the whole inventory management and conversion period can be controlled and reduced drastically if the company goes for outsourcing production.

-This article has been a guide to the inventory conversion period.
-Here we discuss formulas to calculate inventory conversion period along with example and interpretation.
-You may learn more about financing from the following articles –
+This article is a guide to the Inventory Conversion Period.
+Here, we discuss the inventory conversion period formula, examples, and interpretations.
+You may learn more about financing from the following articles: –